 31 When the words were heard which David spoke, they rehearsed them before Saul, and he sent for him.

 32 David said to Saul, “Let no man’s heart fail because of him.
 Your servant will go and fight with this Philistine.”

-34 David said to Saul, “Your servant was keeping his father’s sheep; and when a lion or a bear came, and took a lamb out of the flock, 35 I went out after him, and struck him, and rescued it out of his mouth.
-When he arose against me, I caught him by his beard, and struck him, and killed him.
+34 David said to Saul, “Your servant was keeping his father’s sheep, and when a lion or a bear came and took a lamb out of the flock, 35 I went out after him and struck him, and rescued it out of his mouth.
+When he arose against me, I caught him by his fur and struck him, and killed him.
 36 Your servant struck both the lion and the bear.
-This uncircumcised Philistine shall be as one of them, since he has defied the armies of the living God.”
-37 David said, “the Lord who delivered me out of the paw of the lion, and out of the paw of the bear, he will deliver me out of the hand of this Philistine.”
+This uncircumcised Philistine shall be like one of them, since he has defied the armies of the living God.”
+37 David said, “The Lord who delivered me out of the paw of the lion and out of the paw of the bear, he will deliver me out of the hand of this Philistine.”